Proto-Siouan language: Grammar

 Among the Siouan languages, instrumentally-prefixed verbs comprise the vast majority of active verbs.
-These verbs comprise a fusion of a root verb, typically a bound morpheme, and a prefix which expresses the manner by which the action is achieved, such as *aRá 'by heating' or *ra 'using the mouth'.
-In Proto-Siouan, these prefixes probably began as either proclitics or independent verbs, as evidence shows that these prefixes do not undergo the same phonological changes found in other prefixes.
+These verbs consist of a root, which is typically a bound morpheme, in combination with a prefix which expresses the manner by which the action is achieved, such as *aRá 'by heating' or *ra 'using the mouth'.
+In Proto-Siouan, these prefixes probably began as either proclitics or independent verbs, as they do not undergo the same phonological changes found in other prefixes.
 They may have also been derived from some kind of compounding or some other opaque derivational system.
 Because they behave differently from other affixes, they are sometimes termed "root extensions", especially since the root verb cannot usually stand on its own without them.

-Proto-Siouan made use of a class of verbs to mark the continuative aspect.
-These verbs – *rą́:ke ('sit'), *rahé ('stand', inanimate), *hą́:ke ('stand', animate), *ʔų́:ke ('lie'), and *rį́: ('move') – are used in virtually all Siouan languages to mark the continuative aspect.
-In all of the attested Dhegihan languages, however, these functions were lost, but the terms later came to be used as a kind of noun class marking.
-For example, in Omaha–Ponca, a singular, non-agentive animate noun was marked with ðį, as in tté-žįga ðį ('the [moving] buffalo calf'), while singular nouns – irrespective of animacy – seen "lying down" in some sense, were marked with khe, as in waˀú khe ('the [reclining] woman') or né khe ('the lake').
+Proto-Siouan had a series of verbs – *rą́•ke ('sit'), *rahé ('stand', inanimate), *hą́•ke ('stand', animate), *ʔų́•ke ('lie'), and *rį́• ('move') – which are used in all descendants to mark the continuative aspect, except for the Dhegihan subfamily.
+In all of the attested Dhegihan languages, these aspectual functions were lost, but the terms came to be used as a kind of noun class marking.
+For example, in Omaha–Ponca, a singular, non-agentive animate noun was marked with ðį, as in tté-žįga ðį ('the [moving] buffalo calf'), while singular nouns – irrespective of animacy – seen as "lying down" in some sense, were marked with khe, as in waˀú khe ('the [reclining] woman') or né khe ('the lake').